 Starting a business – legal structure

-The legal structure is important because it will influence your future business operations, particularly in terms of compliance with the law and the taxes you will be required to pay.
+The legal structure is important because it will influence your future business operations, particularly in compliance with the law and the taxes you must pay.

-There are specific taxes that some businesses are obligated to pay by law and this all depends on the business entity in question.
-The overall idea here is to figure out what is the best solution for your enterprise and not make the common mistake of being ignorant about planning.
+Some businesses are legally obligated to pay specific taxes, and this all depends on the business entity in question.
+The overall idea is to figure out what is the best solution for your enterprise and avoid the common mistake of being ignorant about planning.

 Examples of business entities

-The following is a list of legal entities which you could use to decide when starting up your business.
-Please note depending on which country you live in the names may vary but the concepts are the same even though they will be referred to using other titles.
+The following is a list of legal entities that you could use to decide when starting your business.
+Please note that depending on which country you live in, the names may vary, but the concepts are the same, even though they will be referred to using other titles.

 - Sole proprietorship